Miklós Horthy: Uneasy alliance

 In August 1938, when Horthy, his wife, and some Hungarian politicians took a special train from Budapest to Germany, SA and other National Socialist formations ceremonially welcomed the delegation at the Passau train station.
 The train then continued to Kiel for the christening of the German cruiser Prinz Eugen.

 During his ensuing state visit, Hitler asked Horthy for troops and matériel to participate in Germany's planned invasion of Czechoslovakia.
 In exchange, Horthy later reported, "He gave me to understand that as a reward we should be allowed to keep the territory we had invaded."
 Horthy said he declined, insisting to Hitler that Hungary's claims on the disputed lands should be settled by peaceful means.

 Three months later, after the Munich Agreement put control of Czechoslovakia's Sudetenland in Hitler's hands, by the First Vienna Award Hungary annexed some of the south-eastern parts of Czechoslovakia.
 Horthy enthusiastically rode into the re-acquired territories at the head of his troops, greeted by emotional ethnic Hungarians: "As I passed along the roads, people embraced one another, fell upon their knees, and wept with joy because liberation had come to them at last, without war, without bloodshed."
 But as "peaceful" as this annexation was, and as just as it may have seemed to many Hungarians, it was a dividend of Hitler's brinksmanship and threats of war, in which Hungary was now inextricably complicit.
-Hungary was now committed to the Axis agenda: on 24 February 1939, it joined the Anti-Comintern Pact, and on 11 April, it withdrew from the League of Nations.
+Hungary was now committed to the Axis agenda: on February 24, 1939, it joined the Anti-Comintern Pact, and on April 11, it withdrew from the League of Nations.
 American journalists began to refer to Hungary as "the jackal of Europe".

 This combination of menace and reward drifted Hungary closer to the status of a Nazi client state.
-In March 1939, when Hitler took what remained of Czechoslovakia by force, Hungary was allowed to annex Carpathian Ruthenia.
+In March 1939, when Hitler took what remained of Czechoslovakia by force, Hungary was allowed to annex the Carpathian Ruthenia.
 After a conflict with the First Slovak Republic during the Slovak–Hungarian War of 1939, Hungary gained further territories.
 In August 1940, Hitler intervened on Hungary's behalf once again.
 After the failed Hungarian-Romanian negotiations, Hungary annexed Northern Transylvania from Romania by the Second Vienna Award.

 But despite their cooperation with the Nazi regime, Horthy and his government would be better described as "conservative authoritarian" than "fascist".
 Certainly, Horthy was as hostile to the home-grown fascist and ultra-nationalist movements that emerged in Hungary between the wars (particularly the Arrow Cross Party) as he was to Communism.
 The Arrow Cross leader, Ferenc Szálasi, was repeatedly imprisoned at Horthy's command.